 Doctors may recommend a vena cava filter for people who are unable to take anticoagulant medications and have a high risk of a blood clot moving to the lungs.

 A vena cava filter is a cone-shaped device.
-A surgeon implants this filter into a person’s inferior vena cava, which is a large vein in the abdomen that carries blood from the lower body to the heart.
-The filter catches blood clots and stops them from traveling to the lungs, which reduces the risk of a PE.
+A surgeon implants this filter into a person’s inferior vena cava — a large vein in the abdomen that carries blood from the lower body to the heart.
+The filter catches blood clots and stops them from traveling to the lungs, which reduces the risk of a pulmonary embolism.

 Thrombolytic therapy